Skip Navigation

 Berchuck et al.21 reported on the clinical landscape of cell-free DNA (cfDNA) alterations in patients with advanced BTC.
 The landscape of cfDNA (n=1671) and tissue (n=349, AACR Project GENIE database of metastatic BTC) differed significantly in terms of the detection of FGFR2 fusions.
 No significant differences in the frequencies of IDH1 mutations or ERBB2 amplifications were observed between cfDNA and tissue samples in this study.
 Therefore, we believe that tissue-based CGP is preferable to liquid-based CGP for detecting FGFR2 fusions.
 Furthermore, pemigatinib has been approved in Japan since 2022, and tissue-based CGP is preferred especially for patients with ICC.

-This study had a some limitations.
+This study had some limitations.
 First, this was a retrospective, single-center study.
 Second, there was a risk of selection bias.
-Third, there might have been some cases in which tissue-based CGP could be performed; however, was not performed CGP because the pathologists judged the samples to be inadequate for analysis.
+Third, there might have been some cases in which tissue-based CGP could be performed; however, CGP was not performed because the pathologists judged the samples to be inadequate for analysis.
 In the future, we need to perform a multicenter study with a large cohort of patients with BTC to investigate the efficacy of tissue-based CGP using samples obtained by EUS-TA and to identify the factors associated with sample adequacy.

 In conclusion, EUS-TA is safe for obtaining tissue samples for CGP.
 Factors significantly positively associated with adequacy were the use of 22-G or 19-G FNB needles, a target size ≥30 mm, the target of primary lesions, and the number of punctures.
 Patients with BTC frequently exhibit druggable genetic alterations, with FGFR2 fusions detected more frequently than other alterations in tissue samples.
 We believe that EUS-TA is useful for tissue-based CGP of BTC, particularly in patients with ICC.